-Erase your visions of a sustainable home featuring twine countertops.
+Erase your visions of a sustainable home featuring twine counter tops.
 No corn-husk flooring and garden-mud grout here.
-Eco-chic home design is on the rise, while the prices for attractive, sustainable materials keep falling.
+Eco-chic home design and sustainable architecture are on the rise, while the prices for attractive, sustainable materials keep falling.

-Try new eco-friendly materials or learn which standbys are best for the environment.
-Let go of the assumption that eco-friendly homes are only for the wealthy.
-In fact, these home improvement tips could even save you money.
+Try new Eco friendly materials or learn which standbys are best for the environment.
+Let go of the assumption that Eco friendly and green homes are only for the wealthy.
+In fact, these home improvement tips could even save you money on your green building.

 Looking to do some remodeling or update your home design?
 Here are five great ideas to help create an eco house that’s beautiful, functional, and sustainable.